rajkiransingh/rajkiransingh/README.md

 - 👋 Hi, I’m @rajkiransingh
-- 👀 I’m interested in learn and understand new tech
+- 👀 I’m interested in learning and understanding new tech
-- 🌱 I’m currently learning Dockers
+- 🌱 I’m currently learning how LLMs work and prompt engineering
 - 💞️ I’m looking to collaborate on Java/selenium projects
 - 📫 How to reach me: email